 Travertine Tile Floor Installed in Herringbone Pattern by Chic Design Investments

 Kitchen decor with base charcoal gray shaker cabinets, light marble countertops, white subway tile backsplash featuring gray grout, and travertine floor tiles installed in a herringbone pattern.
-Wood paneled kitchen hood, stacked wood shelves with iron corbels, and stainless steel appliances emphasize the beauty and warmth of travertine tile.
+Wood-paneled kitchen hoods, stacked wood shelves with iron corbels, and stainless steel appliances emphasize the beauty and warmth of travertine tile.

 Travertine Tile Floors Creating Stunning Base to the Large Kitchen Decor.
 Design by Laura Abrams Design

-Large open kitchen concept allows travertine floor tile to shine in all its glory in this beautiful kitchen.
-Black center island with practical storage cabinets, white quartz countertops, ivory cabinets, white beveled subway tiles, and white iridescent arabesque tiles create a classic kitchen decor.
+The large open kitchen concept allows travertine floor tile to shine in all its glory in this beautiful kitchen.
+A black center island with practical storage cabinets, white quartz countertops, ivory cabinets, white beveled subway tiles, and white iridescent arabesque tiles create a classic kitchen decor.
 Travertine floor tiles create a stunning base for the whole kitchen and introduce irresistible warmth to it.